Fun With Diffusion Models!

 House

 In this section, we would implement Visual Anagrams and use diffusion models to create optical illusions.
-For example, our goal is to produce an image that appears as "an oil painting of people around a campfire"
+For example, our goal is to produce an image that appears as "an oil painting of people around a campfire", but when flipped upside down, reveals "an oil painting of an old man".

 The full algorithm will be: $$ \epsilon_{1} = \textbf{UNet}(x_{t}, t, p_{1}) $$ $$ \epsilon_{2} = \textbf{flip}(\textbf{UNet}(\textbf{flip}(x_{t}), t, p_{2})) $$ $$ \epsilon = (\epsilon_{1} + \epsilon_{2}) / 2 $$ where UNet is the diffusion model UNet from before, $\textbf{flip}(\cdot)$ is a function that flips the image, and $p_{1}$ and $p_{2}$ are two different text prompt embeddings.
 And our final noise estimate is $\epsilon$.